urartian/loopback4-odata/README.md

   -d '{"name":"Laptop","price":1299}'
 ```

-Returns the persisted entity in the body under `value`.
+Returns the persisted entity at the top level with standard OData annotations.

 ##### Update & Delete